spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 cd ~/ffmpeg_sources/ && git clone https://github.com/sekrit-twc/zimg.git &&  cd zimg  && ./autogen.sh  && ./configure --enable-x86simd  && make -j4  && sudo make install

 #########################################

+## this is the second FFmpeg take libreelec or Kwiboo
+## with this version you can compile mpv-0.34
+## i prefer this version because i need to enable scaletempo2 in mpv.conf which makes better sound if you dond"t need take libreelec from above and install apt source mpv

 Video out hevc-drm-copy gpu support for pi4